leonardo-craven/FinalProject/README.md

 # Installation Instructions:

 Install nodejs https://nodejs.org/en/

-next install this package:
+Next, install this package:
 https://www.npmjs.com/package/serve
+by running `npm i serve` in the project directory

-and then run 'npx serve' in that directory
+Then, run the program by running 'npx serve' in the project directory
 It will launch with port 3000 if available
 http://localhost:3000/gallery/twitter.html